Accelerating reionization constraints: An ANN-emulator framework for the SCRIPT Semi-numerical Model: Conventional MCMC analysis

 where $\zeta_0$ is defined as the ionization efficiency at $z=9$, and $\alpha$ is the power-law index.
 We treat $\log\zeta_0$ and $\alpha$ as free parameters in our model. \item The reionization temperature $T_{\mathrm{re}}$ is used by our model to compute the thermal evolution of the IGM.
-We treat $\log T_{\mathrm{re}}$ as a free parameter in our model. \item Finally, the model needs the escape fraction $f_{\mathrm{esc}}$, which is the fraction of photons that escape from halos of mass $M_h$, for calculating the UV luminosity functions (UVLFs).
+We treat $\log T_{\mathrm{re}}$ as a free parameter in our model. \item Finally, as described above, the model needs the escape fraction $f_{\mathrm{esc}}$, which is the fraction of photons that escape from halos of mass $M_h$, for calculating the UVLFs.
 Since we only use UVLF data from $z=6$ and $7$ as observational constraints, we ignore its $z$ dependence and parameterize the escape fraction as